 - Center of City Detached Ensuite Capitol Hill – Do you want to enjoy a nice apartment in a central location?
 Check this one out, I’m sure you’ll like it!
 The beds are comfy and the location is great.
 Plus, check the reviews, you’ll see just how good it is!

 - Private Room #4 in Seattle – Are you on a tight budget but still want to be very close to the Seattle center?
 No worries, I found the right apartment for you!
 This apartment is comfy and well-equipped, plus the host is super friendly and responsive, you’ll surely have an amazing stay!

 - Stylish Queen Anne Apartment – Still looking for a better option for your vacations?
 This will be your perfect choice!
 This one-bedroom apartment is centrally located on west Seattle in the Queen Anne neighborhood.

 Seattle-Tacoma International Airport (SEA), also known as the Sea-Tac, is the main international airport of the city and the place where you’re most likely to land when you arrive in the city.
 The airport is located around 14 miles from Seattle Downtown (20 minutes by car).

-In this post I have told you everything you need to know about the 7 best areas in the city, with hand-picked hotel recommendations in each one of them, all with fabulous reviews and broken down by budget for your convenience.
+In this post, I have told you everything you need to know about the 6 best areas in the city, with hand-picked hotel recommendations in each one of them, all with fabulous reviews and broken down by budget for your convenience.

 Are you traveling to Seattle soon?
 Do you have any other questions?
 Let me know in the comments below, I’m curious to know!